wpswings/wallet-system-for-woocommerce/README.txt

 The customers can transfer their wallet amount into other customers’ wallets.
 It will help the merchants to increase the user interaction on their WooCommerce store and result in an increase in the wallet user base.

-**7. Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with the [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) plugin.
+**7. Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with the [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and  [**Subscription for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscription-pro&utm_medium=wallet-org-page&utm_campaign=subscription-pro) plugin.
 Customers will get discounts on Subscriptions renewal, which they can pay using their wallet balance.
 The merchant can decide the amount/percentage to be deducted from the wallet for order renewal.

 **8. Compatibility with Multi-Vendor Marketplace Solution for WooCommerce** The Wallet System for WooCommerce is compatible with the Multi-Vendor Marketplace Solution for the WooCommerce plugin.
 You will be able to select a wallet as a payment method for your vendors to receive the sales commission.

+**9. Compatibility with RMA for WooCommerce**
+The Wallet System for WooCommerce is compatible with [**RMA Return Refund & Exchange For WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-rma-pro&utm_medium=wallet-org-page&utm_campaign=rma-pro).
+It allows the admin to easily manage all the wallet functionality to one dedicated wallet system.

-**9. Select Partial Payment Option**
+**10. Select Partial Payment Option**
 Customers can use their WooCommerce wallet balance to pay for products in two different ways: Total Wallet Amount and Manual Wallet Amount.
 They can use the whole wallet balance while making a purchase.
 Or manually select to pay a partial payment of their choice.

 Visit [**Wallet System for WooCommerce Documentation**](https://docs.wpswings.com/wallet-system-for-woocommerce/?utm_source=wpswings-wallet-doc&utm_medium=wallet-org-page&utm_campaign=wallet-doc) and learn more about the features and working of the plugin.